Crypto.com: Sponsorships

 Crypto.com signed actor Matt Damon to serve as the company's brand ambassador in October 2021.

 In March 2021, Crypto.com became a sponsor of the Aston Martin Cognizant Formula One Team.
 In May 2021, Crypto.com became the official sponsor of Italy's Coppa Italia soccer cup final.

-In June 2021, Formula 1 announced a $100 million sponsorship deal with Crypto.com, marking the first cryptocurrency sponsorship in the sport.
+In June 2021, Formula One announced a $100 million sponsorship deal with Crypto.com, marking the first cryptocurrency sponsorship in the sport.

-In July 2021, Crypto.com became the UFC's official fight kit partner, including prominent branding on UFC fight kits worn by athletes during matches.

-In September 2021, the company became soccer club Paris Saint-Germain F.C.'s official cryptocurrency platform.
-The partnership included the release of exclusive non-fungible tokens on Crypto.com's NFT platform.

-In September 2021, the Philadelphia 76ers announced Crypto.com as their official jersey patch partner.

 In November 2021, the company acquired the naming rights to Los Angeles's Staples Center, renaming it Crypto.com Arena in a 20-year deal reported to be valued at US$700 million.

 At the same time, Crypto.com announced a sponsorship deal with CONMEBOL, becoming an official partner of Latin America's leading soccer competition, the Copa Libertadores.

 In early 2022, the company announced a partnership with the LeBron James Family Foundation to provide educational resources focused on blockchain-related topics to students of the I Promise School in Akron, Ohio.
 In March 2022, Crypto.com signed with FIFA to become an official sponsor of the 2022 FIFA World Cup in order to improve another global reach.

 In November 2022, the Australian Football League (AFL) partnered with Crypto.com.

 In April 2024, rapper Eminem promoted the Crypto.com exchange via twitter.
 He also provided the voice-over for the ad, which premiered on television during an NBA Playoffs game at the Crypto.com Arena.

 Starting the 2024-27 cycle to improve global reach after signing sponsorships with FIFA, Formula One and UFC, Crypto.com dealt with UEFA to become official sponsors of the UEFA Champions League and UEFA Super Cup.

+In June 2026, Crypto.com served as co-presenting partner of UFC Freedom 250, an event held at the White House grounds to mark the 250th anniversary of the United States.
+As part of the sponsorship, the company offered a $1 million bonus pool paid in CRO to fighters on the card.

+At the same time, Crypto.com expanded its Commodity Futures Trading Commission (CFTC)-regulated derivatives and prediction market platform, OG Prediction Markets, into New York.
+The platform allows users to trade event contracts on sports, financial, and political outcomes.
+Also, the company signed National Basketball Association (NBA) player OG Anunoby as a brand ambassador to promote the New York launch.